 Boosted Mental Health

-When I asked my friends why they ride a bike, they usually answered me in a similar way.
-They want to live actively, see friends, push their limits, compete, visit new places but also relieve stress.
+When I asked my friends why they ride bikes, they usually answered in a similar way.
+They want to live actively, see friends, push their limits, compete, and visit new places, but they also want to relieve stress.

 A survey conducted by the Cycleplan insurance company surveyed 971 cyclists in 2018.
 From the answers of 796 men and 172 women (3 respondents did not specify their gender), they found that a third of cyclists feel more relaxed after cycling.
 8% of respondents even said that cycling helped them with depression or anxiety.